mentalsmash/uno/README.md

    The command will generate a new configuration and save it to disk.

-   When using the *static* strategy, the deployment configuration must be passed with argument `--deployment-strategy-args`, as the path to a YAML file or as an inline YAML string, e.g.:
+   When using the *static* strategy, the deployment configuration must be passed with argument `--strategy-args`, as the path to a YAML file or as an inline YAML string, e.g.:

    ```sh